rctn/pseudocerebellum/docs/about.rst

 COMPCON Spring 1989 :cite:`LoebnerEE-1989`, but not followed up on.
-However, new ideas about computing with vectors, starting with Plate's Holographic Reduced Representation (HRR; 1991 :cite:`PlateTA-1991`, 2003 :cite:`PlateTA-2003`), have made the building of an efficient associative memory into a problem with practical significance.
+However, new ideas about computing with vectors, starting with Plate's Holographic Reduced Representation (HRR; 1991 :cite:`PlateTA-1991`, 2003 :cite:`PlateTA-2003`), have made the building of an efficient associative memory into a practical problem of major significance.

 We will start with neuroanatomy.
 Where do inputs to the cerebellum